griga23/shoe-store/README.md

   * Automatated creation using Terraform  [guide](terraform/README.md)

 Optional:
 You can deploy the complete finished workshop with terraform.
-Currently the SQL Statements are not deployed, but will come very soon this year (2023) or latest beginning of 2024.
 Please follow the [guide](terraform-complete/README.md) for a complete and finished Loyalty-Program.
+Only the notification need to be setup manually.

 ## Workshop Labs
   *  Lab 1: Flink Tables, Select Statements, Aggregations, Time Windows [Lab1](lab1.md)